ManticoreGamesInc/platform-documentation/src/references/audio.md

 ![Music Section Properties](../img/Audio/MusicSectionsProperties.png "image_tooltip"){: .center loading="lazy" }

 In this example of the **Gunshot Sniper Rifle Set 01 SFX** asset.
 The tooltips will help creators better understand what these parameters do.
-It's always a good idea to try things out to find what works best for your game!
+It's always a good idea to try things out to find what works best for your game.

 The **Extend Resonance** option will ensure that each gunshot will fully resonate instead of being cut off early.
 This may be useful for larger-scale open world maps when sniper rifle shots should ring out at far distances.